sleede/fab-manager/README.md

 ## 4. Know issues

-  If you encounter a problem with bundler (unable to run `$ rails c` or `$ rails g`), you can fix it running the following commands:
+1. If you encounter a problem with bundler (unable to run `$ rails c` or `$ rails g`), you can fix it running the following commands:

 	  $ bundle pack
 	  $ bundle install --path vendor/cache

+2. While running `$ rake db:setup`, the following error message may appear:

+    rake aborted!
+    PG::ConnectionBad: FATAL:  le rôle « user » n'existe pas

+To solve this problem, run the following commands (don't forget to replace `user` by your current username):

+    $ sudo -i -u postgres
+    $ psql
+    $ CREATE ROLE user WITH CREATEDB, LOGIN;

 ## 5. Related Documentation
 - Angular-Bootstrap: http://angular-ui.github.io/bootstrap/